Thailand: Bangkok chemical plant blast kills firefighter, injures 21 | DW | 05.07.2021

 More than 30 fire engines, as well as helicopters, were deployed, the Bangkok Post reported.
 Firefighters were seen making their way through the wreckage to get closer to the flames.

-Thai authorities evacuated people in a 5 kilometer (3 mile) radius fearing further explosions.
-Some 50 tonnes of chemicals are stored in five or six warehouses in the same factory compound, according to the report.
+Fearing further explosions, Thai authorities evacuated people in a 5-kilometer (3-mile) radius.
+Some 50 metric tons of chemicals are stored in five or six warehouses in the same factory compound, according to the report.

 A school and a government office were set up as evacuation centers as rescue workers continued to search for survivors.